-A fairer system through active implementation of tariff reform and modernised regulation and competition frameworks.
+A fairer system through active implementation of network tariff and retail pricing reform and modernised regulation and competition frameworks.
 More customer oriented outcomes are supported, ensuring those without distributed energy resources are treated fairly, while those with distributed energy resources are able to receive incentives for providing network support services that improve the efficiency of the grid for all.